griffinbran/Real-Estate-Statistical-Modeling/README.md

     > 3. I chose the following values initially based on what made sense to me, then following feedback from statsmodels in Notebook 03 I interpretted p-values to improve my RMSE computed in Notebook 04

 #### EDA
-- Determine _what_ missing values mean.
+- Missing Values:
-- Figure out what each categorical value represents.
+    - Garage Area
-- Identify outliers.
+- Identify Outliers:
-- Consider whether discrete values are better represented as categorical or continuous.
-(Are relationships to the target linear?)
+- Are relationships to the target linear?
 #### Data Cleaning
-- Decide how to impute null values.
+- Null Value Imputation:
-- Decide how to handle outliers.
+- Manage Outliers:
-- Do you want to combine any features?
+- Combining Features:
-- Do you want to have interaction terms?
+- Interaction Terms:
 - Do you want to manually drop collinear features?

 <a id='preprocessing_and_feature_engineering'></a>